Key takeaways

 In the past, residents used their landlines to connect to the call box.
 But these days, you can set up a resident’s cell phone to work with a call box — when a guest uses the call box, a resident can just press ‘9’ to open the gate.

-Call box for gates limitations
+Limitations of a call box for gates

 Now that you’re familiar with how call boxes work, let’s review how they fail to meet your property’s needs.

-• No software integrations.
+- No software integrations.
 Call boxes can’t integrate with other smart building platforms.
 In contrast, more advanced IP gate intercoms can integrate with your property management software to automatically sync your rent roll between both platforms.

-• No integrations with other access control systems.
+- No integrations with other access control systems.
 A call box can’t integrate with other door entry systems, such as keypads and fob systems, for access beyond the gated entrance.
 So, if you want controlled access throughout your entire building, you’re better off with a front gate intercom that integrates with your other systems.

-• Limited visitor access options.
+- Limited visitor access options.
 Most call boxes require a tenant to be in their unit to unlock the door for a visitor.
 And even cellular gate telephone entry systems don’t offer any solution for visitors to enter the property without requesting access first.
 In contrast, modern IP gate intercoms offer virtual keys, which residents can send to visitors for managed access.

-The ButterflyMX gate intercom
+The ButterflyMX Video Intercom

 ButterflyMX’s suite of intercoms and keypads forms one complete ecosystem, simplifying access throughout your property.
 Staff, tenants, and visitors alike can easily navigate from the front gate throughout the property.